-Trump Thinks Jared Kushner's Saudi Arabia Ties Are A "Liability," According To A New Report
+Trump Thinks Jared Kushner's Saudi Arabia Ties Are A "Liability," New Report Says

 Trump administration officials reportedly told The Washington Post on Saturday that President Donald Trump said Jared Kushner's Saudi Arabia ties are a liability.
 The relationship has come under a microscope following the disappearance and death of journalist Jamal Khashoggi at the Saudi consulate in Turkey.

 "Trump had told reporters Friday that the Saudi explanation was credible, but U.S. officials said he has privately grimaced that his son-in-law Jared Kushner’s close relationship with the crown prince has become a liability and left the White House with no good options," Washington Post reporter Josh Hudson wrote.

 Trump also suggested Kushner's youth may be hurting the situation, more than helping.

 "They're two young guys.
 Jared doesn't know him well or anything," Trump told The Washington Post about Kushner's relationship with Saudi Crown Prince Mohammed bin Salman.
 "They are just two young people.
 They are the same age.
 They like each other, I believe."

 An American official told The Post that Kushner's relationship with Saudi Crown Prince Mohammed bin Salman could open the Trump administration to criticism about the close relationship with Saudi Arabia.
 Post reporter Josh Hudson wrote that the president "is annoyed by a sense that he was blindsided and by what he sees as Kushner’s misjudgment."